farukozgu/bmw-clone-reactjs/README.md

-# BMW Landing Page Clone
+# BMW Turkey Landing Page Clone

 This project is a clone of BMW's official landing page, developed using React.
 It replicates the modern design and functionality of the original page, showcasing responsive layout and interactive features.
 The goal of this project is to enhance front-end development skills and gain hands-on experience with React.